data-gymnasia/courses/content/python-programming/content.md

 ---

-(Note: you probably noticed the _{code}Loading or None returned_ message that appeared briefly when you executed the cell.
-If that message appears for more than 10 seconds or so, it's likely that the cell has executed properly but doesn't have anything to show as a result.
+(Note: you probably noticed the _{code.language-markup}Loading or None returned_ message that appeared briefly when you executed the cell.
+If that message appears for more than 10 seconds or so, it's likely that the cell has run successfully but doesn't have anything to show as a result.
 We will discuss this in more detail soon.)

 _{button.next-step} Continue_